 As part of the MPS program, students carry out a semester-long project either in the fall or spring semester.
 This required project offers students an opportunity to experience working with a client to complete work on time and to the satisfaction of the client.
 Projects are completed in teams of 3-4 students, giving students an opportunity to practice work distribution and team skills.
 Students may enroll and receive credit in the MPS Project course in both the fall and spring semesters.
-Read about some of our recent MPS Projects, from Fall 2019, Spring 2019, and Fall 2021.
+Read about some of our recent MPS Projects from Fall 2022 and Fall 2021.

 Projects consist of social/behavioral component, technological component, or both.
 Projects often consist of elements relating to user experience (e.g., user research, design, development, and evaluation), natural language processing, information policy, data science and analytics, machine learning, network analysis, mobile technologies, design, and so forth.

 Students work in teams of 6-8 students over 14 weeks of the semester, for approximately 10 hours per week per student.

-A week before the semester, students receive a document with project descriptions available for the upcoming semester.
+In the first week of the semester, students receive a document with project descriptions available for the upcoming semester.
 Students bid on projects, listing their project preferences and skills.
 The MPS project instructor matches between students and projects based on preferences, skills, and the project requirements.
-Students and clients will be notified during the first week of the semester.
+Students and clients will be notified after the first week of the semester.

 A client representative will be designated for each project, serving as the person of contact to the student team and to the MPS project instructor.
-Students are to communicate with the representative once a week via email, Skype, phone, or other means of communication, to report on updates, progress and challenges they are facing.
+Students are to communicate with the representative once a week via email, Zoom, phone, or other means of communication, to report on updates, progress and challenges they are facing.
 The client representative provides the students with ongoing mentorship, motivation, advice, guidance, and feedback on the project, and at times has attended the semester-end poster session.

 Progress and Deliverables

 Students will provide the client with the following deliverables: